 MTBF (Mean Time Before Failure) is a rating of reliability measured in hours.
 Segments have different MTBF criteria.
-High Tech prefers higher MTBF ratings while Low Tech is satisfied with lower ratings.
+Some might prefer higher MTBF ratings while others are satisfied with lower ratings.

 2.1.4 Positioning

 Sensors vary in their dimensions (size) and the speed/sensitivity with which they respond to changes in physical conditions (performance).
 Combining size and performance creates a product attribute called positioning.